skai111/db48x/help/db48x.md

 #### B Field In Infinite Solenoid

-The expression for the magnetic field in the center is approximately valid if the radius of the solenoid < L and therefore also applies inside a solenoid of finite length L.
+The expression for the magnetic field in the center is approximately valid if the radius of the solenoid < 'L' and therefore also applies inside a solenoid of finite length 'L'.

 #### B Field In Finite Solenoid

-The expression for the magnetic field in the center depends on the subtended internal angles α1 and α2 relative to the top ends of the solenoid of finite length L.
+The expression for the magnetic field in the center depends on the subtended internal angles 'α1' and 'α2' relative to the top ends of the solenoid of finite length 'L'.

 ![B Field In Finite Solenoid](img/B Field In Finite Solenoid.bmp)